elitaylor/elitaylor.github.io/_posts/leadership/2014-01-07-personal-growth.md

 # In John 16:33 Jesus says:
 > I have told you all this so that you may have *peace* in me.
 Here on earth you *will* have many trials and sorrows. **But take heart, because I have overcome the world.**”

-So be selfish this year.
-Make sure that you continue to change and grow personally.
-Grow so that you can become a blessing, not just so that you can aquire things for yourself.
+Let me be clear, I am most certainly not saying that it's okay to be selfish.
+What I'm saying, is that you should seek to grow the gifts that God gave you so that you can become a blessing, not just so that you can acquire things for yourself.
+If you are doing all of this for yourself, then please consider the following passage:

+# Proverbs 23:4-5
+> 4 Don’t wear yourself out trying to get rich.
+    Be wise enough to know when to quit.
+  5 In the blink of an eye wealth disappears,
+    for it will sprout wings
+    and fly away like an eagle.

+Things on this earth won't last, and even if they did, you will not.
+It is very wise to find your purpose in something that will last, if you don't then I think the question we should be asking is:
+"Why I am I doing this?" or "What's the purpose of all of my hard work?"

 If your motivation for change and growth comes from outside you, you will be more motivated to grow.
-You'll always work harder if you are doing it for someone else.
-If you continue growing, you will find yourself being very helpful to others.
+You'll always work harder for someone else, and purpose that is bigger than yourself.
+So despite my controversial title for this post, my intent is to actually motivate you to grow personally **SO THAT YOU CAN** become a blessing to others.
+This type of personal growth is not selfish.

 [tsp]: http://www.amazon.com/Thou-Shall-Prosper-Commandments-Making/dp/0470485884/ref=sr_1_1?ie=UTF8&qid=1389213209&sr=8-1&keywords=thou+shall+prosper